-IBM Watson Orchestrate is a cloud-based solution that helps companies empower their people to change the nature of their day-to-day work.
+IBM watsonx Orchestrate is a cloud-based solution that helps companies empower their people to change the nature of their day-to-day work.
 The new Enterprise Edition includes an expanded set of skills and a new ability to import existing automations, including those from IBM Robotic Process Automation.
-The release introduces digression—the ability for Watson to multi-task so it can handle multiple requests at the same time.
+The release introduces digression—the ability for Orchestrate to multi-task so it can handle multiple requests at the same time.

 Get work done quickly with pre-built skills

-Skills are foundational to the Watson Orchestrate platform—think of them as units of automation.
+Skills are foundational to the watsonx Orchestrate platform—think of them as units of automation.
 It can be as simple as adding a row to Excel or as complex as onboarding a new employee with the many tasks involved— collecting I-9 information, ordering a new computer and even setting up a welcome meeting with the team.
-The new Watson Orchestrate Enterprise Edition offers over 30 new pre-built/pre-trained skills for SAP SuccessFactors, Oracle HCM and Workday.
+The new IBM watsonx Orchestrate Enterprise Edition offers over 30 new pre-built/pre-trained skills for SAP SuccessFactors, Oracle HCM and Workday.

 Reuse existing automations

 IBM watsonx Orchestrate can help you get the most out of your prior automation investments.
 Easily import existing automations that use the OpenAPI specification.
 These automations can be from IBM or other third-party vendors.
 After importing, developers can train skills and define natural language utterance phrases quickly.